mozilla-services/docs/source/aitc/apis-1.0.rst

     The body submitted with a write request (PUT, POST) was larger than the server is willing to accept.
 For multi-record POST requests, the client should retry by sending the records in smaller batches.

+**415 Unsupported Media Type**

+    The Content-Type header submitted with a write request (PUT, POST) specified a data format that is not supported by the server.

 **503 Service Unavailable**